opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix.md

 Testing was performed using [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/) with a `t2.large` instance type.
 The instance was provisioned with 2 vCPUs, 8 GiB memory, and an attached 20 GiB gp2 [Amazon Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) root volume.
 Kernel version `Linux 5.10.162-141.675.amzn2.x86_64` was used for testing.

-References to the `$HOME` path on the host machine in this procedure are represented by `~` to make the instructions more portable.
+References to the `$HOME` path on the host machine in this procedure are represented by the tilde character ("~") to make the instructions more portable.
 If you would prefer to specify an absolute path, modify the volume paths define in `upgrade-demo-cluster.sh` to reflect your environment.
 {: .note}

 If you want to clean up resources created during this rolling upgrade demonstration, run the following command.
 If any unrelated Docker resources are running on your host, then you should modify this command to avoid deleting any of those resources unintentionally.